Vyral/base-template/_posts/2019-08-23-sampling-a-special-food-item-in-hobokens-popular-st--anns-festival.md

 Today I’m at the St. Ann’s Italian Festival in Hoboken searching for the local delicacy known as the “MozzArepa.”
 Sold by the restaurant bearing the same name, **the MozzArepa is a variation of the grilled cheese sandwich, and you can only find it at festivals and street fairs**.

 This year marks the 109th St. Ann’s festival, making it one of the city’s oldest traditions.
-It’s held every August and starts with the statue of St. Ann being paraded around the streets surrounding the St. Ann’s church on 704 Jefferson Street.
+It’s held every August and starts with the statue of St. Ann being paraded around the streets surrounding the St. Ann’s church at 704 Jefferson Street.
 After that, the festival begins and the streets come alive with carnival games and a feast of epic proportions.

 This isn’t your average street fair, though.
-You’ll find food stands here you won’t find anywhere else that offer items like fried clams and calamari and boozy gummy bears and cannolis.
-In addition, you’ll get regular street fair favorites like fried oreos and, my personal favorite, the beer tent.
+You’ll find food stands here you won’t find anywhere else that offer items like fried clams, calamari, boozy gummy bears, and cannolis.
+In addition, you’ll get regular street fair favorites like fried Oreos and, my personal favorite, the beer tent.

 To find the MozzArepa, though, I had to show up early and look for perhaps the smallest vendor.
 It was there that I got to interview Bryan Leon, one of the owners of MozzArepas, and learn how they got their start.